-The participants undertake to respect the image rights of photographed or filmed persons and to require the signature of a gratuitous transfer form with regards to their image rights.
-Likewise, if a minor is filmed or photographed, it is understood that the person filmed has the agreement and consent of themselves and their legal guardian(s).
-Finally, the participants must ensure the written agreement of the owners when the owners are private or public individuals who are filmed or photographed.
+The participants undertake to respect the image rights of photographed persons and to require the signature of a gratuitous transfer form with regards to their image rights.
+Likewise, if a minor is photographed, it is understood that the person photographed has the agreement and consent of themselves and their legal guardian/s.
+Finally, the participants must ensure the written agreement of the owners when the owners are private or public individuals who are photographed.

 Article 7: Other Modalities and Forms

-If circumstances so require, the organizer reserves the right to cease, interrupt or delay, shorten or modify the competition and its aftermath, at all times, and without indemnification whatsoever being due, eligible or required by the participants.
+If circumstances so require, the organizer reserves the right to cease, interrupt or delay, shorten or modify the competition and its aftermath at all times and without compensation whatsoever being due, exigible or required by the participants.
 In all possible cases, the organizer reserves the right to prolong the competition.